6re4t/twitter-bot/README.md

 # twitter-bot
-A Twitter bot using Llama
+A Twitter bot using Llama 2 7b.

+This requires a Twitter developer account with API access, preferably the paid version.
+The free version is almost useless and barely allows any pulls (Thanks Elon).
+Also required is a Hugging Face account with Llama 2 access permissions.